 “This has been an emotionally charged and often divisive topic,” the United States Tennis Association (USTA) said in a study released in 2011.
 “There is a wide range of beliefs regarding these issues, and, apparently, much misinformation.
 This one issue is part of a very complicated fabric, which is the landscape of American collegiate varsity tennis.”

-Zieziula believes that the practice is necessary to the success of his program, is one of Binghamton’s most accomplished.
+Zieziula believes that the practice is necessary to the success of the men’s tennis team, one of Binghamton’s most accomplished programs.
 The Bearcats have made the NCAA tournament nine times since transitioning to Division I in 2001.

 According to Zieziula, International players also tend to be more mature than their domestic counterparts, due mostly to their ability to take on major commitments at a young age.